Things to do

 Speewah Conservation Park offers many opportunities for visitors to explore and enjoy the easily-accessible rainforest of adjacent Barron Gorge National Park—have a picnic or barbecue, take a short rainforest walk or do some birdwatching.

 Speewah is the nearest camping area to Barron Gorge National Park.
-It offers three individual sites plus a large communal tent area.
+It offers three individual multi-use sites plus a large communal tent-only area.
 Facilities include two gas barbecues and a wheelchair-accessible amenities block with a cold shower and toilets.

 Camping permits are required and fees apply.
 A tag with your booking number must be displayed at your camp site.